evkx/evkx.github.io/content/models/smart/hash1/_index.md

 ---
 title: Smart #1
 linktitle: #1
-description: See below for details of the different variants of Smart #1
+description: "See below for details of the different variants of Smart #1"
 weight: 30
 ---
 ## Smart #1 Brabus